Esophageal stricture - benign

 Call your health care provider if you have swallowing problems that do not go away.

 Use safety measures to avoid swallowing substances that can harm your esophagus.
 Keep dangerous chemicals out of the reach of children.
-See your doctor if you have GERD.
+See your provider if you have GERD.